 We do not have control over these and, instead, they are positioned thereby Google on what they think is relevant to the user at every point.

-This way you can potentially increase the targeted traffic to specific landing pages you know engage and convert new users.
+This way you can potentially increase the targeted traffic to specific landing pages you know to engage and convert new users.

 We can also track when a user converts via the designated site link extension pages.
 By using the site link extensions option in Google Ads you will increase your direct traffic to better-targeted pages.

 Here is a good example of why protecting your brand against competitors is vital:

-In a bid to ‘outsmart’ Apple, Samsung has gone to bid on Apple’s term “iPhone 6s” a product/keyword specific to them and replaced them with an ad that played on the idea the user had obviously searched for wrong item.
+In a bid to ‘outsmart’ Apple, Samsung has gone to bid on Apple’s term “iPhone 6s” a product/keyword specific to them and replaced them with an ad that played on the idea the user had obviously searched for the wrong item.

 However, this kind of outbidding tactic is much harder to achieve now that Quality Score and page relevance are key.
 It would be very unlikely Samsung could pull this off again.

 If you’re spending to drive people to your site via Google Ads, it’s really important to know what is happening in the buyer’s journey – which visitors end up making a purchase or submitting an enquiry, and which ones don’t.

-Not measuring phone calls conversion can result in not having visibility of your customer’s journey.
+Not measuring phone call conversion can result in not having visibility of your customer’s journey.

 However, with a call tracking system, you can get this data.
 Google offers a call tracking service free of cost to Google Ads advertisers.

 Besides Google, there is also numerous third-party tracking software that will help you track calls not just from Google Ads but also from other traffic sources too.
 There are, however, billed monthly for these services.

 Automatically, you can change the number by some simple line of code to your website or request your developer to do so.